-The Committee retained Mercer (Canada) Limited to provide an external review of the relationship between realizable pay and various measures of corporate performance as a further check on the alignment of pay outcomes with shareholder returns.
+Management retained Mercer (Canada) Limited to provide an external review of the relationship between realizable pay and various measures of corporate performance as a further check on the alignment of pay outcomes with shareholder returns.
 Based on data compiled by Mercer, the following graph was provided to the Committee.
-This graph illustrates the relationship between realizable total direct compensation for the Chief Executive Officer and a composite of performance measures (TSR, ROCE and earnings per share growth) for each of the Corporation and the companies in the Compensation Comparator Group based on compensation between 2012-2014 as at December 31, 2014.
-The Committee believes that these metrics provide a balanced view of Teck's performance and the analysis by Mercer illustrates strong alignment between realizable pay for the Chief Executive Officer and corporate performance over the three year period ended December 31, 2014.
+This graph illustrates the relationship between realizable total direct compensation for the CEO and a composite of performance measures (TSR, ROCE and earnings per share growth) for each of the Corporation and the companies in the Compensation Comparator Group based on compensation between 2013-2015 and share price as at December 31, 2015.
+The Committee believes that these metrics provide a balanced view of Teck's performance and the analysis by Mercer illustrates strong alignment between realizable pay for the Chief Executive Officer and corporate performance over the three year period ended December 31, 2015.

-Realizable total direct compensation of Chief Executive Officers for purposes of this graph represents base salary plus actual bonus plus the estimated value of long-term incentives granted from 2012 to 2014, as at December 31, 2014, the latest date for which Compensation Comparator Group pay data is generally available.
+Realizable total direct compensation of Chief Executive Officers for purposes of this graph represents base salary plus actual bonus plus the estimated value of long-term incentives granted from 2013 to 2015, which is the latest period for which Compensation Comparator Group pay data is generally available, and share prices as of December 31, 2015.
 Mercer has advised that certain assumptions have been consistently applied to the estimates for both the Corporation and the companies in the Compensation Comparator Group, including:

-- (a) the entire in-the-money value as at December 31, 2014, of all LTI grants awarded from 2012 to 2014 have been included, without regard to vesting schedules; - (b) multipliers for performance-based grants were evaluated based on performance from the beginning of the relevant performance period to December 31, 2014, provided that where disclosed, actual performance multipliers for Compensation Comparator Group companies were used; and - (c) dividends are assumed to be reinvested at relevant dividend payment dates.
+- (a) the entire in-the-money value as at December 31, 2015 of all LTI grants awarded from 2013 to 2015 have been included, without regard to vesting schedules; - (b) multipliers for performance-based grants were evaluated based on performance from the beginning of the relevant performance period to December 31, 2015, provided that where disclosed, actual performance multipliers for Compensation Comparator Group companies were used; and - (c) dividends are assumed to be reinvested at relevant dividend payment dates.